Wildhoney/Switzerland/README.md

 The imported elements will then become `<x_cheese-card />` and `<x_cheese-item />` leaving the non-prefixed versions waiting to be created if necessary &ndash; components that are created for your project ideally should not be prefixed &ndash; only when they're shared to other developers.

-Another important aspect to remember when supporting namespaces is that the associated styles should **never** refer to the custom elements by their name, instead you should use `:host`, `:host-with-context` and other pseudo-selectors such as `:first-child` if necessary, as you can never guanratee the name of the custom element(s) when used in projects you have zero control over.
+Another important aspect to remember when supporting namespaces is that the associated styles should **never** refer to the custom elements by their name, instead you should use `:host`, `:host-with-context` and other pseudo-selectors such as `:first-child` if necessary, as you can never guarantee the name of the custom element(s) when used in projects you have zero control over.